 Please note that the selecting panel’s decisions are final.

 The dates, locations and times of screening for the selected films are decided by the festival organisers and will be announced a week before the festival at the latest.

-As soon as the selection of a film is confirmed, further documents must be supplied on CD or DVD, or by e-mail to firstname.lastname@example.org (if not already provided during the submission process) :
+As soon as the selection of a film is confirmed, further documents must be supplied by e-mail to our programmer at firstname.lastname@example.org (if not already provided during the submission process) :

-stills of the film and photographs of the film-maker in digital format on DVD
+- stills of the film and photographs of the film-maker in digital format

-a trailer or excerpt (no longer than 3 minutes) representative of the film, for the use of the Festival
+- a trailer or clip (no longer than 3 minutes) representative of the film, for the use of the Festival